 - the proposal will be published, and we will invite potential sponsors to apply - this will last for a period of at least 4 weeks

-- the proposal will include specifications of the school in line with DfE guidance
+- the proposal will include specifications of the school in line with Department of Educaton (DfE) guidance

 - following the closing date, applicants will be invited to interview and answer any questions on the proposal